trumpfheller/trumpfheller.github.io/c_while.md

 ***

 ### Infinite Loops
-- a loop that keeps executing and never stops.
+- the code block in the loop will continue to execute and never stop (condition being evaluated in a while loop doesn't change).

 ```python
 # using the modulo operator